atomiechen/Pydantic-SocketIO/README.md

 ...
 ```

-You can also mount the SocketIO server manually after FastAPI initialization:
+You can also integrate the SocketIO server manually after FastAPI initialization:

 ```python
 from fastapi import FastAPI